Torrens Island Concentration Camp: History

 In early 1915, a new commanding officer, Captain G.E.
 Hawkes, was posted to the camp and, in about March 1915, the camp was shifted to another location further south away from the Quarantine Station, on the southern end of Torrens Island.
 The reason for the move was not given, but was presumably because its close proximity would compromise the Quarantine Station in the event of a quarantine emergency.
 The evidence of a later Court of Enquiry says, "The Camp about this time was removed from the site which this Court has already described, to the southern end of the island, near an old quarantine station which had been unused for many years."

-Captain Hawkes was to prove extremely unsuitable for the position, and under his command treatment of the internees deteriorated.
+Captain Hawkes was to prove extremely unsuitable for the position.
+Under his command, treatment of the internees deteriorated.
 He encouraged an atmosphere in which guards became routinely offensive and violent in their behaviour, and soon afterward stories of brutal treatment began to be circulated.
-Subsequent enquiries found evidence of prisoners being punished for disciplinary offences by exposing them to the weather in an open barbed wire compound, prisoners habitually being prodded with bayonets, and illegal punishments in which internees were stripped, handcuffed and publicly flogged.
+Subsequent enquiries found evidence of prisoners being punished for disciplinary offences by exposing them to the weather in an open barbed-wire compound, prisoners habitually being prodded with bayonets, and illegal punishments in which internees were stripped, handcuffed and publicly flogged.
 One of these incidents involved a Swedish and an American citizen.
-There were also rumours of worse brutalities, and prisoners being shot dead by guards, but the facts about Torrens Island are difficult to verify.
+There were also rumours of worse brutalities and prisoners being shot dead by guards, but the facts about Torrens Island are difficult to verify.
 On one occasion, Captain Hawkes had fired his pistol into a tent full of internees, wounding one.
 Flogging the American proved to be a serious mistake.
 The prisoner wrote to the US Consul about conditions in the camp, forcing an enquiry in June which brought conditions into the open.

 The camp was quietly closed in August 1915, many of the internees were released, and others were transferred to a more humanely-run camp at Holsworthy in New South Wales.
 Captain Hawkes was dismissed from the service, and in 1916 a Court of Enquiry was held into his conduct.
 None of this became public knowledge in Australia until after the war, when in 1919 the Adelaide press published the story.
 However, word of the incident had reached Germany, and returning Australian prisoners of war told of being threatened with reprisals, though none took place.
 The official records of the Torrens Island camp were destroyed, and today virtually all that is known about the incident comes from the only wartime records that survive, principally the typescript and evidence from the Court of Enquiry.